ajayraveendran/hotpotato/README.md

 ### Upcoming milestones

-* Link the seller and buyer
+* ~~Link the seller and buyer.~~ Done using a connect page once buy button is pressed
-* Make buy button appear/disappear without having to refresh the page
+* ~~Make buy button appear/disappear dynamically~~ Buy button is still visible, but is deactivated for all watchers once a buyer is regustered.
 * Tests